gifford-lab/caffe-cnn/README.md

 + First replace all $REPO_HOME$ in the following files as the actual directory of the repository:

-	+ example/param.list
 	+ example/data/train.txt
 	+ example/data/valid.txt
 	+ example/data/test.txt

-+ Train a simple neural network on the toy training data:
++ Train a simple neural network on the toy training data and find the model snapshot with the best performance on validation set :

 	```
 python run.py train example/param.list
 ```

-+ Find the model snapshot with the best performance on validation set and use it to make prediction on the toy test set:
++ Make prediction on the toy test set:

 	```
 python run.py test example/param.list